Porsil/maths-hangman/README.md

 An additional feature that could be implemented would be an additional game type that is a mix of the mathematical operators.

 ## Languages and Libraries
-- The game was created using Python
+- The game was created using Python.
-- The built-in python random and time modules were used.
+- Built-in python modules were used:
+    1. Random module was used to generate random numbers for the maths questions.
+    2. Time module was used to calculated the time taken to complete the game.
 - No external libraries were used.

 ## Testing